 Planners and Classroom Management Plan

-When we return to HPE I will use a visual behavior chart, each day everyone starts on green.
-If their behavior does not follow our essential agreement they will be given a verbal reminder.
-If another behavior occurs they will change their card to yellow and take a break at their desk to think about how they can change their behavior to follow our essential agreement.
-If the behavior continues the learner will change their card to red and write what they were doing on reflection sheet to bring home.
-The learner may lose some of recess or choice time.
-If a student moves to blue they will write in their reflection sheet again and may take a break in another room.
-If your learner stays on green the entire day they will earn a stamp in thier planner to signify that they had a great day.
-Each week students start with a purple card.
-If the purple card is kept for the entire week, meaning the student has turned in all classwork and has not changed their color they will get to choose a special reward such as cartoon lunch, help a teacher or extra recess.
-After 10 stamps student may choose a prize from the prize bin.
+If a students' behavior does not follow our essential agreement, they will be given several verbal reminders.
+If another behavior occurs, they will take a break at their desk or calming corner to think about how they can change their behavior to follow our essential agreement.
+If the behavior continues, the learner will take a break and reflect in their planner.
+The learner may lose some recess or choice time.
+If your learner stays on task the entire day, they will earn a stamp in their planner to signify that they had a great day.
+If a student remains on task all week and completes all of thier work they will earn Cartoon Lunch Bunch.
+After 10 stamps, students may choose a prize from the prize bin.

-Each day we will have math workshop, reader's workshop, word study/phonics and inquiry.
-Throughout the week will we have writer's workshop and science.
-Student are given classtime to complete the work, if assignments aren't completed in class, students may have to take take the work home to complete the work.
+Each day we will have math workshop, reader's workshop, foundational reading skills, writer's workshop and inquiry.
+Students are given class time to complete the work.
+If assignments aren't completed in class, students may have to take the work home to complete the work.

-St Paul District expectation is that second graders have about 30 minutes of homework daily.
-I am trying something new with homework this year.
+St Paul District's expectation is that second graders have about 30 minutes of homework daily.
 Classwork that is not finished in class will be sent home to be completed that night.
+There will also be math homework everyday.
 Homework reinforces what we learn during the school day.
 Your learner should also read a book at their level for 20-30 minutes a day, including weekends.
 Please let me know if you are having any problems with the homework.

 Units of Inquiry in Order